Executive Headteacher, mandy wilton

 As a senior leader in Education, Mandy has supported schools including those in special measures through her work as a senior officer in several local authorities.
 This includes working as a SEN Consultant in the London Borough of Redbridge and Head of SEN and Inclusion in Bracknell Forest.
 In the latter role particularly, Mandy was involved in School Improvement and led on the opening of a new 52 place Specialist Autism resource.
 Mandy was also involved in the project team for the application and development of a new Secondary Free School in the borough.

-Simon is the Deputy Headteacher of Cranbury College.
+Simon is the Head of School at Cranbury College.

 Simon has worked in education for 20 years.
 Having successfully completed his English PGCE at Reading University, he has held a wide range of school leadership roles including: NQT Mentor, Acting SENCO, Senior Teacher and Leader of Inclusion at Little Heath School.